 Climb through swaths of golden-coloured larches to a viewpoint over a gorge.
 From there you can see the trail as it gently curves towards the pass.
 It will take another 30 minutes of climbing from here to reach the pass.

 If you’re heading to Kananaskis Country to hike, you would do well to choose the hike to Buller Pass.
 And if you don’t mind a little route-finding and a lot more climbing then make a loop and include North Buller Pass.
 Just don’t forget a topo map.
-The one to take on this hike is Gem Treks Kananaskis Lakes.

 On the way to the trailhead keep a sharp eye out for moose.
 I have almost always seen them in the fall near the turn-off for Mount Engadine Lodge.
 This fellow was around on both mornings we were at the lodge.